 Using a staging environment is critical to the stability of your site.
 By testing your site on a staging environment before making it live in production, you can easily identify potential issues without impacting existing users.

-In this article, we'll show you how to create a staging site and use the Pagely Sync tool to clone your current production site over to your new staging environment.
+In this article, we'll show you how to create a staging site and use the Pagely Sync tool to clone your current single instance production site over to your new staging environment.

 Creating a Staging Site